How to borrow money against your crypto in 4 simple steps

 - The length of term.
 Choose a term that’s comfortable for you — give yourself plenty of time to repay.

-There is a 2.5% fee to match you with a lender.
+There is a 3.5% fee to match you with a lender that’s paid upfront.
 This helps us maintain and develop the platform, attract new customers (so you always find a match), and build partnerships with other promising blockchain projects that add value to your experience.

 Once you’ve selected the details for your loan, click Borrow cash.